|Module label||Master´s Degree Module|

 |Duration (semesters)||1 Semester|

 If you want to do a Master's thesis outside the Department of Psychology, please follow the rules stated on the program website.
-Please note that, due to the Coronavirus pandemic, you have to hand in a risk assessment form before starting your external Master's thesis.
-You can find this form in English or German in the list of supporting documents!
+Please note that, due to the Coronavirus pandemic, you have to ask the external institution for their hygiene concept and keep this concept for your own documentation.

 We encourage students to use the LaTeX template provided on the course website.